High order well-balanced Arbitrary-Lagrangian-Eulerian ADER discontinuous Galerkin schemes on general polygonal moving meshes: Numerical method

-where $J_{xx}$ and $J_{yy}$ are the two second moments of area of $P_i^n$, and their sum thus represents the polar moment of area of $P_i^n$ (the integral of the squared distance from the centroid of $P_i^n$).
+i.e. the two second moments of area of $P_i^n$, and their sum thus represents the polar moment of area of $P_i^n$ (the integral of the squared distance from the centroid of $P_i^n$).} \RIIcolor{We want to clarify that this choice of $h$ has been found to optimize the condition number associated to the basis functions in case of deformed elements in a few numerical experiments we did; however, any other classical choice for $h$, as the incircle diameter or the square root of the element volume, is also possible.}